Frequently Asked Questions

 If the course is NOT on the pre-approved list, the course provider must submit the Application for Credits form and all required documentation for assessment by the Con-Ed Committee.
 Click here to download the application form.

-Members may now submit an application for the Con-Ed Committee to review a course.
+Members may now also submit an application for the Con-Ed Committee to review a course.
 All of the required documentation and the application fee must accompany the form.
 Click here to download the application form.
+We strongly recommend that you submit the course materials for evaluation PRIOR to completion of the course if you are concerned whether the course will be approved or the number of credits that will be allocated.

 3. Where do I find a list of MTAS approved workshops/courses?